kirbysayshi/js13k-2020/src/levels/NOTES.md

 ## Player Goal

-Bounce the signal (ball) to the target, while avoiding subspace disruptions, as quickly as possible (don't let it 404! silly theme...)
+Bounce the signal (ball) to the target as quickly as possible while avoiding subspace disruptions (don't let it 404! silly theme...)

 ## Controls